Modern Slavery Act 2015

 Additional achievements consisted of:

-5. Further steps
+V: Further steps

-In light of both increased regulatory focus and Societe Generale’s own commitments undertaken in 2018, the Societe Generale Group intends to continue enhancing its E&S and human rights risk management and to continue to review its effectiveness.
+In light of both increased regulatory focus and Societe Generale’s own commitments undertaken in 2019, the Societe Generale Group intends to continue enhancing its E&S and human rights risk management and to continue to review its effectiveness.

 Current plans include:

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending December 31 2019.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our modern slavery and human trafficking statement for the financial year ending December 31 2019.
 This statement has been approved by the Board of Directors of SG Kleinwort Hambros Bank Ltd on 16 June 2020.

 SG Kleinwort Hambros Bank Ltd Chief Executive Officer

-In this document, the term “human rights violations” is used to encompass all forms of slavery and human trafficking, including forced labour, child labour, domestic servitude, workplace abuse and human trafficking.
+1 In this document, the term “human rights violations” is used to encompass all forms of slavery and human trafficking, including forced labour, child labour, domestic servitude, workplace abuse and human trafficking.

-French Act of 27th March 2017 on the Duty of Care of Parent and Subcontracting Companies
+French Act of 27th March 2017 on the Duty of Care of Parent and Subcontracting Companies.

 Corporate client outstanding amounts